 The lab is known for its interdisciplinary approach to solving exigent problems in information security and privacy, with specific emphasis on:

-We regularly collaborate with researchers around the world, most recently with colleagues from Friedrich-Alexander University Erlangen-Nürnberg, University of Trento, TU Delft, TU Darmstadt, IMT Lucca, University of Cambridge, University of Oxford, University of Edinburgh, University College London, University of California at Berkeley, University of Tulsa, University of Texas at Dallas, New York University, Carnegie Mellon University, Princeton University, Harvard Business School, Massachusetts Institute of Technology, Hebrew University, and the Technion.
+We regularly collaborate with researchers around the world, most recently with colleagues from Friedrich-Alexander University Erlangen-Nürnberg, University of Trento, TU Delft, IMT Lucca, University of Cambridge, University of Oxford, University of Edinburgh, University College London, University of California at Berkeley, University of Tulsa, University of Texas at Dallas, Tufts University, Carnegie Mellon University, Princeton University, Harvard Business School, Massachusetts Institute of Technology, Hebrew University, and the Technion.

 Students enrolled at Universität Innsbruck please visit our teaching page.